smartdevcode/shopify_api/README.md

 #### Ruby version

-This gem requires Ruby 2.3.1 as of version 4.3.
-If you need to use an older Ruby version then update your `Gemfile` to lock onto an older release than 4.3.
+This gem requires Ruby 2.4 as of version 7.0.

 ### Installation